JunMa11/NeurIPS-CellSeg/README.md

 # NeurIPS-CellSeg

-A naive baseline and submission demo for the [microscopy image segmentation challenge in NeurIPS 2022](https://neurips22-cellseg.grand-challenge.org/)
+A naive U-Net baseline and submission demo for the [microscopy image segmentation challenge in NeurIPS 2022](https://neurips22-cellseg.grand-challenge.org/)

+News:

+- The competition proceeding has been published on PMLR https://proceedings.mlr.press/v212/
+- Winning algorithms have been publicly available at https://neurips22-cellseg.grand-challenge.org/awards/

 ## Requirements